DENTISTRY- A Complete Timeline

 In 1864, Sanford C. Barnum develops the rubber dam, a piece of elastic rubber fitted over a tooth by means of weights.
 This simple device isolates the tooth from the oral cavity, providing a clean and visible field for working.

-Later in 1875, Dr. Robert Tanner Freeman, graduating from Harvard University Dental School, becomes the first African-American to earn a dental degree.
+Later in 1875, Dr. Robert Tanner Freeman, graduating from Harvard University Dental School, becomes the first American of African descent to earn a dental degree.

 - James B. Morrison patents the first commercially manufactured foot-treadle dental engine.
 Morrison’s inexpensive, mechanized tool supplies dental burs with enough speed to cut enamel and dentin smoothly and quickly, revolutionizing the practice of dentistry.